GPTutor/SuiGPT/README.md

 ### 2. Create Dataset
 We collected 68 move files from Sui's official example code.
 After processing them through step one, we saved them in the ElasticSearch database, and the processed data [can be downloaded here](https://docs.google.com/spreadsheets/d/1DrjLQnYGKMtJHt0B0jfU3I7MuQPadUYxHnbVZKSNH9w/edit#gid=1582387538).

-The source code of data processing and database creation is available at [GPTutor/sui-move-annotation](https://github.com/GPTutor/sui-move-annotation).
+The source code of data processing and database creation is available at [GPTutor/SuiGPT-backend](https://github.com/GPTutor/SuiGPT-backend).

 ### 3. Create Prompt
-By the users' input about what Move contract they wants to write, query similar Move codes by ElasticSearch's "more-like this" AI query.
+By the users' input about what kinds of Move contract they want to write, query similar Move codes by [ElasticSearch's "more like this"](https://www.google.com/search?q=ElasticSearch+more+like+this+query&oq=ElasticSearch+more+like+this+query&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIGCAEQLhhA0gEIMjI1MmowajGoAgCwAgA&sourceid=chrome&ie=UTF-8) query.
 Then, pick the top 3 matched codes and assemble them to create a prompt for GPT-4 to reference.

 The prompt creation API is available at [https://backend.suigpt.gptutor.tools/api/docs](https://backend.suigpt.gptutor.tools/api/docs), and it's source code is at [GPTutor/SuiGPT-backend](https://github.com/GPTutor/SuiGPT-backend).

 ### 4. Integrated SuiGPT into GPTutor
 We integrated SuiGPT with GPTutor.
-GPTutor is a Visual Studio Code extension that enables users to use OpenAI's GPT models for code explanations, comments, and review.
+GPTutor is a Visual Studio Code extension that enables users to use OpenAI's GPT models for code explanations, comments, and reviews.
 One of GPTutor's standout features is its open-source nature, which grants users the flexibility to customize their prompts.
 By dynamically querying prompts created by SuiGPT through the API into GPTutor, GPTutor is now able to compose Sui-Move according to users' instructions.

 Furthermore, the API for generating prompts for SuiGPT is publicly available, so anyone can integrate SuiGPT into their AI coding services.